rivkxx/study-tracker/README.md

 4. **View Date and Time:**
    - The current date and time are displayed in the app.
 It updates in real-time.

+5. **Learn how to study efficiently with this**
+     - Customise the HTML file to fit into your own colour of choice.